jokedst/jokedst.github.io/QrReader/README.md

 ## Usage

+1. **Choose Scan Mode**: Select QR codes, barcodes, or both
-1. Tap "Start Camera" to begin scanning
+2. Tap "Start Camera" to begin scanning
-2. Point your camera at a QR code
+3. Point your camera at a QR code or barcode
-3. The app will automatically detect and display the QR code content
+4. The app will automatically detect and display the code content with type
-4. If the QR code contains a URL, it will be displayed as a clickable link
+5. If the code contains a URL, it will be displayed as a clickable link
-5. Tap "Stop Camera" when finished
+6. Tap "Stop Camera" when finished

+## Supported Barcode Formats

+- **UPC-A/UPC-E**: Product barcodes (retail)
+- **EAN-8/EAN-13**: European Article Numbers
+- **Code 128**: High-density barcode (logistics)
+- **Code 39**: Alphanumeric barcode
+- **ITF**: Interleaved 2 of 5 (packaging)
+- **Codabar**: Library and medical applications

 ## Shortcuts

-- **Quick Scan**: Use the "Scan QR Code" shortcut from the app icon to start scanning immediately
+- **Quick Scan**: Use the "Scan Codes" shortcut from the app icon to start scanning immediately

 ## Technical Details